6 5 3

 Were you aware that Okra is a fruit that is often utilized or served as a vegetable?
 Okra contains flavonoids that help reduce blood sugar.

-Filling up on whole-grain, fiber-rich foods can really help curb over-eating.
+Filling up on whole-grain, fibre-rich foods can really help curb over-eating.

 Oats and oat bran may help improve blood sugar levels because of their high content of soluble fiber, which has significant blood-sugar-reducing properties.